Giants vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-3.
+- In three games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-2.

-- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on five occasions.
+- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on four occasions.

-- The last 10 Giants matchups have not had a spread posted by oddsmakers.
+- Oddsmakers have not posted a runline in any of the Giants' past 10 matchups.

 Giants Betting Records & Stats